Multi Slot View

 Custom thresholds are not available in the XFade modes (CC XFade or 2D XFade).

-The Switch Imm option determines whether a newly selected slot becomes actively sounding as soon as it is selected while a note is still playing or whether it only sounds on new notes.
+The Switch Imm option determines whether a newly selected slot becomes active as soon as it is selected while a note is still playing or whether it only sounds on new notes.

 If set to off, switching to a slot while a note is sounding will make the current sound continue.
 The new slot will sound on the next note.